 If you want to learn how to use the RF power meter, there are three different modes you can try.
 The SureCall RF Meter has 3 Modes to allow for measuring the downlink power within all or parts of the 5 bands.
 If you hold down the mode button for 6 seconds the RF Meter advances: Mode 1 to Mode 2 // Mode 2 to Mode 3 // Mode 3 to Mode 1.
 Certain modes work better depending on your cellular carrier and location, so choosing the right mode for your specific circumstances can make all the difference.

 Mode 1: Measures RF sub-band Power by Letter… A / B / C / D / E etc. This might be how the frequency was originally auctioned and does not necessarily reflect how it is deployed today in Canada.
 The one important exception is Cellular Band 5!
 Rogers’ towers only broadcast Cellular A. While Bell/Telus towers only broadcast Cellular B. Clever installers can use this information to more precisely aim the outside antenna when only one Carrier service is required.

 Mode 2: Measures RF downlink Power within the Frequency Band by 5 MHz increments.
 This is not often used, but can be of value if the installer knows the specific sub-band frequencies the carrier is broadcasting.

 What is included?
-The SureCall RF Meter includes connectors to adapt between the SMA port (remember fragile) and the common commercial grade connectors of N male/female & F male/female.
-This will allow the installer to replace the SMA stick antenna with a directional antenna for aiming purposes.
+The SureCall RF Signal Meter includes connectors to adapt between the SMA port and the common commercial grade connectors of N male/female & F male/female.
+Remember to be careful with these connectors, as they are fragile.
+However, they will allow the installer to replace the SMA stick antenna with a directional antenna for aiming purposes.
 The SureCall RF Meter also includes a carry case and 4 rechargeable batteries which should be replaced if the battery life of the RF Meter is unacceptably short.